SuhaibRumi/cart_demo_provider/README.md

 # catalog_app_provider

-Cart Provider Demo app Using provider (sate Managment) to show how to prodcut add to cart.
+Cart Provider Demo app to show how to add to the cart Using provider (state Management)

 ## Getting Started